-• Bit 2 - EEMWE: EEPROM Master Write Enable
+Bit 2 - EEMWE: EEPROM Master Write Enable

 The EEMWE bit determines whether setting EEWE to one causes the EEPROM to be written.
-When EEMWE is written to one, writing EEWE to one within four clock cycles will write data to the EEPROM at the selected address.
-If EEMWE is zero, writing EEWE to one will have no effect.
+When EEMWE is set, setting EEWE within four clock cycles will write data to the EEPROM at the selected address If EEMWE is zero, setting EEWE will have no effect.
 When EEMWE has been written to one by software, hardware clears the bit to zero after four clock cycles.
 See the description of the EEWE bit for an EEPROM write procedure.